koraykoca/Python-Notes-Tips/README.md

 ```

 __*yield*__ is like a return statement but it doesn't end the function.
 It merely suspends the function, and next time the function will resume.
 That's called generator function.
 When the Python yield statement is hit, the program suspends function execution and returns the yielded value to the caller.
 (In contrast, return stops function execution completely.)
 When a function is suspended, the state of that function is saved.
 This includes any variable bindings local to the generator, the instruction pointer, the internal stack, and any exception handling.
 This allows you to resume function execution whenever you call one of the generator’s methods.
 In this way, all function evaluation picks back up right after yield.

+Dynamically Class Creation along with their attributes (using the dictionary data type) during the run-time of the program:
+If you pass a single argument to the type() function, it will return the type of the object.
+When you pass 3 arguments (name, bases, dict) to the type() function, it creates a class dynamically and returns a new type object.
+name = name of the class, which becomes ___name___ attribute
+bases = tuple from which current class is derived, becomes ___bases___ attribute
+dict = a dictionary which specifies the namespaces for the class, later becomes ___dict___ attribute

 ### Decorators
 Decorators wrap a function, modifying its behavior.